Do fish have feelings?

 Hooking, time out of the water, and handling, cause stress which can last a day.
 There is increased heart rate, unnatural behaviour, permanent tissue damage, and the fish is more likely to die.

-Many fish suffer and die, sometimes several hours later, once the culprit has left the scene.
+After fish have been violently taken from water and then returned, they may die.
+Sometimes this may be after several hours.
 Studies have found that a third, half, or more, fish can die at a site.

 Fish are not the mindless automatons that they are often portrayed as.
 They can have complex social lives, take great care of their young, and sometime pair for life.